Grantimus9/charityapi-docs/source/index.html.md

 }
 ```

-You can also retrieve the most recent dataimports by providing "recent" instead of a dataimport ID.
+You can also retrieve the most recent dataimports by providing the string "recent" instead of a dataimport ID.
 This will return an object with 3 keys:

 Key | Description | Notes
 --------- | ------- | -----------